-Everything progressed as planned, his clients trusted him with their wealth, and in the beginning they made money, he gained a reputation for insightful investment advice, and business boomed.
+Everything progressed as planned, his clients trusted him with their wealth, and in the beginning they made money.
+He gained a reputation for insightful investment advice, and the business boomed.

-The temptation to siphon off his client’s funds into his own personal account became irresistible, but he avoided detection for many years, and became a person of repute, moving in the best of circles, never seen in public without a gorgeous woman on his arm.
+The temptation to siphon off his client’s funds into his own personal account became irresistible, but he avoided detection for many years, becoming a person of repute.
+Moving in the best of circles he was never seen in public without a beautiful woman on his arm.

 Inevitably his illegal actions became public knowledge, and the scandal hit the news.

 Some of the headlines in the New York Times read:

 Marinakis Arrested for Insider Trading.

 Released from prison several years later at forty-five years of age, he had nothing.

 Even his good looks were leaving him he noticed one day as he ran a razor over his jaw.
 The stodgy unhealthy prison food hadn’t helped the spreading waistline, his hair, once jet black, had threads of silver running through it.

 One night in the halfway house he shared with three other released prisoners, he lay shivering under thin blankets listening to rats scratching behind a heavy set of drawers.
 The sound reminded him of his childhood bedroom, and he had a sudden surge of anger.
 “Bloody rats!”
 He yelled, leaping from the bed.
 He flicked on the light, and dragged the furniture away from the wall, determined to kill the rat, but it disappeared into a hole in the skirting board.
 Defeated, and about to push the drawers back, he saw amongst the accumulated dirt a yellowing newspaper from over twenty years ago.
 Sleep now impossible, he skimmed through the crumbling paper.